spdx/spdx-spec/chapters/composition-of-an-SPDX-document.md

 This section is used for any detected, declared or concluded licenses that are NOT on the SPDX License List.
 For the most up-to-date version of the list, see [https://spdx.org/licenses/](https://spdx.org/licenses/).
 The SPDX License List can also be found in [Annex A](SPDX-license-list.md).

-One instance shall be created for every unique license or licensing information reference detected in package that does not match one of the licenses on the SPDX License List.
+One instance shall be created for every unique license or licensing information being referenced that does not match one of the licenses on the SPDX License List.

 Cardinality: Optional, one or many.